joomla/accessibility/docs/guidelines/contrast.md

 # Ensure good contrast between background and foreground
 ## Why?
 * Reading on the screen is more difficult for people with poor vision.
-* People with blindness may not differentiate between certain colour sets
+* People with color blindness may not differentiate between certain color sets
 * Reading on screen in sunlight or at dusk can be difficult for everyone.

 ## How?